Irys-xyz/Irys-docs/pages/developer-docs/tags.md

 # Metadata Tagging

-Bundlr supports attaching metadata tags to each transaction.
+Irys supports attaching metadata tags to each transaction.

 Tags can be used to: